The IUCN Green List objectives

 Protected areas are a universal approach to nature conservation, present in all countries, for both land and sea.
 Conserving nature is essential for the future of humanity by securing the persistence of natural diversity that supports human life.
 Well-governed, well-designed and well-managed protected areas are our most effective tool for conserving nature, and provide a wide range of ecological, socio-economic, cultural and spiritual benefits.

-The IUCN Green List Standard and its supporting implementation programme aims to encourage, achieve, and promote effective, equitable and successful protected areas in all partner countries and jurisdictions.
+The IUCN Green List Programme and its supporting implementation programme aims to encourage, achieve, and promote effective, equitable and successful protected areas in all partner countries and jurisdictions.
 The overarching objective of the programme is to increase the number of protected and conserved areas that are effectively and equitably managed and deliver conservation outcomes.

 This high-level objective will be reached through a set of underlying objectives: